niraskmat/weather_intelligence/README.md

 - The API endpoints support asynchronous behaviour but none of the underlying analysis functions support async.

 ### Future Enhancements
 There is enough to deal with in the previous section.
-But I have made some more analysis on anomalies including a probability plot and a plot of sorted anomaly scores which would help adjusting anomaly detection.
-I have also made some plots for expecting imputation quality which could be served to the user.
+But I have made some more analysis on anomalies including a probability plot and a plot of sorted anomaly scores which would help adjust anomaly detection.
+I have also made some plots for inspecting imputation quality which could be served to the user.
 But time is up!

 ---